ryanRfox/bitshares-core/worker-proposals/core_team-budget-2019.md

 This Worker funds a **not to exceed** budget for incubation, collaboration, development and defense of the ideas, engagements and implementations required to advance the BitShares project.
-Individuals supported by funds from the budget occupy a defined set of Core Team Roles at specific rate valuations as found in _Table 2._ below.
+Individuals supported by funds from the budget occupy a defined set of Core Team Roles at specific rate valuations detailed in _Table 2._ below.

 BTS are collected into the `"workers.bitshares.foundation"` account which is a multi-sig account controlled by `"BitShares Blockchain Foundation"` and owned by `"committee-account"` using the